-This guide assumes familiarity with:
+This guide assumes familiarity with the following information:

 CommandNode (Sending a Device Command)